craig-reddin/Secure_Application_Programming_Project_Frontend/README.md

     npm run dev

-    The development server will start at http://localhost:5173 by default.
+    The development server will start on https://localhost:5173.

 Application Routes